JasYoung314/gamingtheorist/_posts/2014-10-18-Calculating-damage-per-second.md

 \\[ \\frac{(1 + \text{IAS})}{\text{BAT}} \\]

-The damage calculation is easier, its simply the raw daamge given by any items and base damage plus one point for every one point of stats in a heroes primary attribute.
+The damage calculation is easier, its simply the raw damage given by any items and base damage plus one point for every one point of stats in a heroes primary attribute.

 Then it simply returns the DpS!

 So lets see what combination of items void should take.
-By increaseing the number of Rapiers up to are maximum of 6, and filling empty slots with mjolnirs gives the following result:
+By increasing the number of Rapiers up to are maximum of 6, and filling empty slots with Mjolnirs gives the following result:

 ![]({{site.baseurl}}/assets/images/fvoid.png)